FREQUENTLY ASKED QUESTIONS

 What is carbon offsetting?

-The carbon offset mechanism consists of cancelling greenhouse gas emissions by contributing to CO2 sequestration projects or avoiding future releases.
+Carbon offsetting involves cancelling greenhouse gas emissions by contributing to CO2 sequestration projects, or avoiding future emissions.
 In this way, carbon neutrality can be achieved.

 What is the carbon contribution?

-The carbon offset or contribution consists, for a funder (companies, communities or individuals), in supporting a project to reduce or sequester GHG emissions for which it is not directly responsible.
+Carbon offsetting or carbon contributions involve a financier (companies, local authorities or individuals) supporting a project to reduce or sequester GHG emissions for which it is not directly responsible.

 What is the carbon impact?

-The carbon footprint is an indicator that aims to measure the impact of an activity on the environment, and more particularly the greenhouse gas emissions related to this activity.
-It can apply to an individual (according to his lifestyle), to a company (according to his activities) or a territory.
+The carbon footprint is an indicator designed to measure the impact of an activity on the environment, and more specifically the greenhouse gas emissions associated with that activity.
+It can be applied to an individual (according to his or her lifestyle), a company (according to its activities) or a territory.

-What is the impact of carbon on the environment?
+What impact does carbon have on the environment?

 CO affects ecosystems by contributing to the acidification of air, soil and waterways.
-In addition, this gas indirectly influences the greenhouse effect as it contributes to the increase of the main greenhouse gases such as CO2 (carbon dioxide), CH4 (methane) and N2O (nitrous oxide).
+It also has an indirect influence on the greenhouse effect, contributing to the increase in the main greenhouse gases CO2 (carbon dioxide), CH4 (methane) and N2O (nitrous oxide).

 Why reduce carbon?

-This warming portends an increase in the number of extreme weather events, particularly droughts, rising seas and ocean acidification, with many negative consequences for human health and development.
+This warming augurs an increase in the number of extreme climatic events, particularly droughts, rising sea levels and ocean acidification, with numerous negative consequences for human health and development.

-What are the solutions to fight against global warming?
+What are the solutions to combat global warming?

 Through concrete projects, for an ecological transition that aims to transform our energy production and consumption towards renewable and efficient models.